 In 2015, he signed with Fortec Motorsport to continue his journey to Formula 1 in the FIA approved MSA Formula 4.
 He led the early rounds of the Championship until an incident at Silverstone saw him receive a short ban from motorsport despite this he ended up finishing 6th in his first season of single-seater racing.

-In January 2017, Dan was announced as a Red Bull Junior Team driver and will be racing in the 2017 Eurocup Formula Renault 2.0 series with Arden International, finishing 7th overall and 2nd best Rookie.
+In January 2017, Dan was announced as a Red Bull Junior Team driver and competed in the 2017 Eurocup Formula Renault 2.0 series with Arden International, finishing 7th overall and 2nd best Rookie.
 He also competed in the final three rounds of the 2017 GP3 series at the Autodromo Nazionale Monza, Circuito de Jerez and the Yas Marina Circuit, scoring very well with podium finishes.
-In November 2017, he claimed victory in a one-off FIA F3 race at the prestigious Macau Grand Prix in only his third ever race in the category.
+In November 2017, he claimed victory in a one-off FIA F3 race at the legendary Macau Grand Prix in only his third ever race in the category.
 He finished his year by winning the most prestigious accolade any junior British racing driver can hope to receive: the 2017 McLaren Autosport BRDC Award.

 This website charts Dan’s career to date and offers visitors a chance to discover the hard work and sacrifices required to make it to the pinnacle of motorsport.